erenozen/pictimp/README.md

 ## What It Does

 If you have a system with multiple parameters, each having multiple values, testing every combination is exponential.
-Pairwise testing guarantees that **every pair of parameter values** appears in at least one test case — this catches most real-world interaction bugs with far fewer tests.
+Pairwise testing guarantees that **every pair of parameter values** appears in at least one test case.
+This catches most real-world interaction bugs with far fewer tests.

 For example, 5 parameters with 3–4 values each would require **432 exhaustive test cases**.
 Pairwise testing covers the same interaction space in as few as **16**.